aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/merge-spreadsheets-in-remote-folder/_index.md

 ## Error Handling

-- **400 Bad Request**: Invalid url.
+- **400 Bad Request**: Invalid URL.
 - **401 Unauthorized**: Authentication has failed, or no credentials were provided.
 - **404 Not Found**: Source file not accessible.
-- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining data.
+- **500 Server Error**: An anomaly occurred while obtaining data from the spreadsheet.

 ## Usage Scenarios

 ## Key Features and Benefits

-- **Cloud Storage Integration**: Merges multiple spreadsheet files stored in cloud storage into a single output file in the specified format (e.g., XLSX, CSV, PDF).
+- **Cloud Storage Integration**: Efficiently merges multiple spreadsheet files stored in cloud storage into a single output file in formats like XLSX, CSV, or PDF.
-- **Remote Processing**: Performs the merging operation entirely within the cloud environment, eliminating the need to download files to the local machine.
+- **Remote Processing**: Conducts the merging operation entirely within the cloud, negating the need to download files locally.
-- **Efficient Data Handling**: Reduces data transfer and enhances performance by processing files remotely.
+- **Efficient Data Handling**: Enhances performance and reduces data transfer by processing files in the cloud environment.

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/DataProcessingController/MergeSpreadsheetsInRemoteFolder) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/DataProcessingController/MergeSpreadsheetsInRemoteFolder) provides a publicly accessible programming interface allowing REST interactions directly from a web browser.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Utilizing an SDK is the optimal method to expedite development.
+An SDK manages low-level details, allowing you to concentrate on project tasks.
+Visit the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples illustrate how to interact with Aspose.Cells web services using various SDKs: